ankitkpandey1/flyby/README.md

 # Flyby
-Flyby is open source library which allows distributed task processing with dynamic queues.
+Flyby is an open source library which allows distributed task processing with dynamic queues.

 ## Dynamic Queues
 Consider following problem: